Mixpanel vs Google Analytics: Product vs Website Analytics

 Mixpanel is the right choice when you need to understand user behavior inside your product.
 Here are the scenarios where it shines:

-- SaaS and app companies: If your business is a web app, mobile app, or software product, Mixpanel's user-centric model gives you answers that GA4 simply wasn't built to provide.
+If your business is a web app, mobile app, or software product, Mixpanel's user-centric model gives you answers that GA4 simply wasn't built to provide.

-- Onboarding optimization: You need to track multi-step flows like sign-up, onboarding, feature activation, and conversion.
+Track multi-step flows like sign-up, onboarding, feature activation, and conversion.
 Mixpanel's funnel builder with time-based controls makes this straightforward.

-- Retention analysis: Understanding whether users come back after their first session is critical for product-market fit.
+Understanding whether users come back after their first session is critical for product-market fit.
 Mixpanel's retention curves and cohort analysis are best-in-class.

-- Feature adoption tracking: Product teams need to know which features are being used, by whom, and how often.
+Product teams need to know which features are being used, by whom, and how often.
 Mixpanel lets you track individual feature interactions and segment by user properties.

-- Data warehouse integration: Mixpanel can import data from and export data to warehouses like Snowflake and BigQuery, making it part of a modern data stack.
+Mixpanel can import data from and export data to warehouses like Snowflake and BigQuery, making it part of a modern data stack.

 When to Use Google Analytics